 A chemistry graduate who claims his new gadget can filter out sulphites in wine as it is poured has launched on the market after securing $300,000 via crowdfunding.
+Read more about it below, and also find links to our guides to sulphites in wine.

 This story was first published in 2015 and has been updated in September 2016 following Ullo’s commercial launch.